Thursday Apr 1st, 2021, 0730-1600

 Outskirts of Safford to Bonita Creek, mm 261

 So we set out from the hotel with a cardboard sign in tow stating our intended destination about 5 miles down the highway.
 Someone had previously told me that hitching is illegal in AZ but carrying a sign around, well, that doesn’t necessarily mean we’re hitching.
 We didn’t figure our chances were great but we could at least try.
 We left early to take advantage of the morning’s cooler temperatures.
 A heat wave was about to hit, with temperatures soaring into the 90’s for the rest of the week.
 Ugh.
-This was not an April fool’s prank.
+This was not a nice April fool’s prank.

 After a few blocks, a man filling up his gas tank quietly stated he’d take us outside of town.
 He was oddly reserved and so polite, I wondered if he was for real.
 Then I found out that he was just Canadian and that explained it all, especially the part of giving a ride to 2 strangers.
 Matt was just getting off his shift as a heavy vehicle operator at the copper mine.
 This area revolves around the 3 C’s: cows, copper, and cotton.
-The mines are a huge feature across southern AZ, with the second biggest open pit copper mine being just down the road near Morenci.
+The mines are a huge feature across southern AZ, with the second biggest open pit copper mine in the world being just down the road near Morenci.

 The rest of the day consisted of a series of ranch roads leading into the hills.
-The first set looked like cinder cones or giant ant hills.
+The first hills looked like cinder cones or giant ant hills.
 Behind these we got a glimpse of the mining operations, with giant dump trucks pouring tailings.
-And all this was just the backdrop to endless miles of cattle county.
+All this was just the backdrop to endless miles of cattle county.
 We passed a momma cow that had a very new calf still laying on the ground.
 The mom was standing defiantly over it, ready to go to war if we got nearer.
 We happily went around.
 We were also happy for the solar wells ever 4 miles of so, making it easy to stay hydrated.
 We had lunch in the shelter of one with a tank, which provided a break from the sun and wind.
 It’s funny how you can get used to living life surrounded by cow dung.

 The evening was very relaxing, with pleasant creek sounds and birdsong/owl hoots lulling us to sleep.
 What a 180 from the highway noise we woke up to in town that same day.